Surgery at an Ambulatory Surgery Center—Know the Risks

 Be an informed patient.
 Ask questions about your procedure.
 Read reviews of the center.
 Don’t hesitate to get a second opinion and comparison-shop facilities.
 Does the surgical center have emergency equipment such as a crash cart?
 What happens in the event of complications?
 What is the procedure?
 Should you need to be transferred to a hospital?
 You have the right to know your surgeon’s credentials— are they board-certified in the specialty?
 (Your insurance company should have basic physician information).

 It’s also essential to understand your risk factors.
 Discuss your medical history with your doctor, including medications, allergies, and any underlying health issues.

 You may be better off having surgery at a hospital if you have any of the following conditions:

 - Complications in a past surgery

-If you or someone you love may have suffered injuries due to medical negligence at an Ambulatory Surgery Center, you should contact an attorney with expertise in the practice area.
+If you or someone you love may have suffered injuries due to medical negligence at an Ambulatory Surgery Center, you should contact an Orange County personal injury attorney with expertise in the practice area.
 At Aitken Aitken Cohn, we have a track record of success in recovering significant settlements and judgments for our clients in medical malpractice cases.